Sentinel Secondary School: Arts Programmes

 Sentinel has a diverse music programme which differentiates from that of other schools.
 It has a regular stage/jazz band typically for students grades 10–11, a classical orchestra which encompasses all grades, and a unique Rhythm and Blues band usually reserved for those in grades 11–12 by audition.
 The latter is a band that plays songs anywhere from 60s and 70s R&B, funk, and even rock.
 Students learn songs by ear from the original recordings rather than from sheet music.
-In addition to this, the band plays at various school and external events, as well as their own concert, "Jazz Café", which is in collaboration with the jazz band.
+In addition to this, the band plays at various school and external events, as well as their own concert, “Jazz Café”, which is in collaboration with the jazz band.
 A number of videos of the Sentinel Rhythm and Blues Band are currently available on YouTube.

-Sentinel's theatre program, Sentinel Stage is recognized as one of the best school theatre programs in the North Shore.
-While its theatre program continues to top the North Shore, its lack of capable members after the graduation of its 2015 class, has been described by local media as "a disappointment".
+Sentinel's theatre program, Sentinel Stage is also recognized as one of the best school theatre programs in the North Shore.